 Lightweight and modular, made from strengthened PVC, allows 1 person to easily carry and set up the frame ready for the barrel sieve to be attached.
-Each roller has rubber seal shields and a further shield to protect it from salt corrosion, allowing it to run smoothly, and the bearings are very inexpensive to replace.
+Each roller has sealed bearings to protect it from salt corrosion, allowing it to run smoothly, and the bearings are very inexpensive to replace.

 An estimated 6,600,000,000,000 individual nurdles pollute european seas, and they are notoriously hard to remove.
 We want to help.
 100% of our profits go towards building and operating more trommels to remove as many as possible.
 Nurdles are some of the worst ocean plastic pollutants there is, and pose a far greater threat than a plastic bottle to wildlife.
 They are often ingested by fish, who mistake them for floating fish eggs or birds, who pick at the tideline in search of maggots and larvae in the seaweed.